gl-inet/docs3.x/docs/dev/ble2mqtt.md

 xxxxxxxxxx. certificate.pem.crt --> client.crt

-Windows User use [SSH and WinScp](https://docs.gl-inet.com/en/3/app/ssh/) to transfer these three certificate files to `/etc/aws/` on router,  please create new folder if you cannot find `/etc/aws/`.
+Windows User use [WinScp](../../tutorials/scp/) to transfer these three certificate files to `/etc/aws/` on router,  please create new folder if you cannot find `/etc/aws/`.

 ```shell
 mkdir /etc/aws/